 The official Harvard ID card provides you the ability to visibly identify yourself while you are on campus.
 You are responsible for having your ID card with you at all times while on campus and for keeping the card safe and in good condition.
 The Harvard ID card has four different pieces of technology:

-- iClass chip (Building access for dorms and laboratories)
+- iClass chip (Building access)

 - Thin magstripe (Meal plans, Crimson Cash, M2 Shuttle access)

 - Thick magstripe (Parking readers, laundry machines)

 How do I care for my Harvard ID card?